How to grow a chinese elm bonsai tree from seed

 Once you have collected your Chinese Elm seeds, you will need to stratify them.
 This involves simulating the natural outdoor conditions that the seeds would experience in the wild.
 You can do this by placing the seeds in a plastic bag with moist sphagnum moss and storing them in the refrigerator for several weeks.

-See also How to wire a bonsai tree into a pot
+See also How to grow bonsai flowers

 Step 3: Preparing the soil